 At just $2 for a round-trip ticket, it’s one of the most affordable things to do in Los Angeles!
 When you’re done, make a beeline for the nearby Walt Disney Concert Center.

-47 – Ride the Shore Break at Knott’s Soak City
+48 – Ride the Shore Break at Knott’s Soak City

 Soak City, the waterpark section of Knott’s Berry Farm, offers plenty of fun!
 Try bodysurfing at Tidal Wave Bay or just float down Sunset River, taking in the scenery.

 Be sure to book your tickets online as they are cheaper than at the gate.

-48 – See Michaelangelo’s sketches at the Getty Center
+49 – See Michaelangelo’s sketches at the Getty Center

 Their rotating exhibits showcase some of the best artists the world has to offer and the current Michelangelo: Mind of the Master is no exception.

 The sketches include designs for the famous Sistine Chapel ceiling and demonstrate the artist’s exceptional talent.
 Admission is free.

-49 – See Andy Warhol’s Campbell’s Soup Can at The Broad
+50 – See Andy Warhol’s Campbell’s Soup Can at The Broad

 The Broad showcases 2,000 contemporary artworks from the 1950s to the present, highlighted by modern and pop art designed to inspire a counter-culture and depict subject matter that anyone could relate to.

 Admission is free and regular public tours take place.

-50 – Experience America’s best sports!
+52 – Experience America’s best sports!